 Time limits for each step of the grievance procedure, however, may be extended only by mutual agreement in writing between the Union and the Employer.
-If the Union (or the employer in the case of an employer grievance) does not present a grievance to the next higher level within either the prescribed time limits or the agreed extended time limits, the grievance will be deemed to be forfeited.
+If the Union does not present a grievance to the next higher level within either the prescribed time limits or the agreed extended time limits, the grievance will be deemed to be forfeited.

-8.11 Supervisory Employee's Responsibility
+8.12 Supervisory Employee's Responsibility